 - 1. Activate the Master/Global module. - 2.
-Select Disk Utilities (7), Format Disk (6). - 3.
+Select 7.
+Disk Utilities, 7.
+Format Disk (7/6). - 3.
 Select the floppy using the data entry control and press ENTER.
 Position the cursor under the drive number in line two.
-The ESI will normally default to the floppy drive. - 4.
+The ESI-32 will normally default to the floppy drive. - 4.
 Insert a floppy disk into the drive and press Yes to format.
-Formatting a disk will erase all information on the disk.
+Formatting a disk will erase all information on the disk. - 5.
+Continue to format at least four more disks.
+After formatting is complete, the display will ask, "Format Another?"
+Insert the next disk and press Yes to continue formatting.
+After formatting the last disk, press No.